anatolyalexei/Aspnet.Docker.Lab/README.md

 ## Starting up

-Open up your terminal and run `boot2docker start` to create a virtual machine that will run docker.
+Open up your terminal and run `boot2docker init` to create a virtual machine that will run docker.
 When done, you will be logged into the machine, but if that doesn't happen, run `boot2docker ssh` to login.

 Run `docker ps` inside the virtual machine and you should get an empty list of docker containers